 It is Thursday, isn’t it?

-First, a question: what do Lon Babby, the late Jerry Coleman, Theo Epstein, Calvin Hill, Mel Kiper and Gary Roenicke have in common?
+First, a question: what do Lon Babby, the late Jerry Coleman, Theo Epstein, Calvin Hill, Mel Kiper, Gary Roenicke and the late Kevin Towers have in common?
 They all attended my wedding.

 From fastlanecars.com, a picture of this week’s throwback car: the beautiful 1956 Continental Mark II.
 During the two model years in which this car was produced, Continental was a make separate from Lincoln.